track02/FlagIt/README.md

 # FlagIt

 A simple web extension checklist for flag collectors.

+Download blank_flags.xpi (no flags found) or complete_flags.xpi (all flags found) and drag into browser to install.

+Should work in Chrome and Firefox, any problems leave an issue.

 ## TODO

-Refactor code and package for submission.

-Consider using individual pages and displaying flags alphabetically, this would allow larger flag images to be used on each page or breaking up the page into alphabetical sections.
+Consider using individual pages and displaying flags alphabetically.

+Consider adding sub-sections for each country to cover internal county/state/etc flags.

 ## Other